West London College: Acton

 A former campus existed on Gunnersbury Lane, Acton.

-Achievements and Awards
+Achievements and awards

-In its most recent inspection, Ofsted rated the college as "Good" for overall effectiveness.
-The college is a Beacon Status College, awarded by the Quality Improvement Agency.
+The college was a Beacon Status College, awarded by the Quality Improvement Agency.
 In 2008, the International Centre at the college was awarded the Queen's Award for Enterprise: International Trade.
-In 2012, West London College (then Ealing, Hammersmith and West London College) became the first Further Education college in London to receive the 'AoC Charter for International Excellence’.
+In 2012, West London College (then Ealing, Hammersmith and West London College) became the first Further Education college in London to receive the 'AoC Charter for International Excellence'.
 The charter is awarded to FE colleges that show a strong commitment to quality assurance and implement an ethical approach to all aspects of their international activities.
 In 2017, the college won the Times Educational Supplement FE Award for Outstanding use of Technology for Teaching, Learning and Assessment.